dcunited001/dcunited001.github.io/_posts/2017-06-05-international-trends-2020-universal-basic-income.md

 economy, who do you think will benefit most as products are virtualized?

+What do Silicon Valley apps and all virtualized products monetize?
+Essentially, your time and attention.
+This is especially true of social media products.
+Media should not advocate for UBI because the have they most to gain from consumers' collective idle time.

-Silicon Valley's desire to posture themselves to handle unemployment is not selfishly motivated.
+Still, Silicon Valley's desire to posture themselves to handle unemployment is not selfishly motivated.
 They know it's real and genuinely want handle this, but the people affected will look for people in power who profited from business and policy.

 <a name="complexity-theory-partially-determines-the-progression-of-unemployment" />